As a physician and specialist in infectious disease, each fall I prepare and advocate for all of my patients and colleagues to get a flu vaccine.

 Yes, absolutely — for the same reason you put your seat belt on every time you drive, even if you haven’t had an accident.

 No, you should get your vaccine as soon as they’re available.
-The flu season begins in October, and some years we see early peaks in November and December.
+The flu season begins in October, and during the last couple years, we have seen early peaks in November and December.

-As with any vaccine, it will take about two weeks to reach maximum antibody response.
+As with any vaccine, it will take about two weeks to reach maximum antibody response so getting vaccinated early in the season gives your body enough time to develop or boost your immunity.

 Yes.
-There are constant changes in the makeup of the influenza virus, so getting vaccinated every year is highly advised.
+There are constant changes in the circulating strain of the influenza virus, so getting vaccinated every year with the updated vaccine is highly advised.

 Not all strains of the flu are in the vaccine, so there’s still a chance you may contract influenza even if you’ve been vaccinated.

 However, we shouldn’t let perfect get in the way of good.
 Vaccination isn’t solely about prevention.
-There’s a generally accepted notion that vaccination may modify the severity of the flu.
+There’s a generally accepted notion that vaccination decreases the severity of the flu.

 This is particularly important for people who are at an increased risk for complications of the flu, including those who are very young, very old, overweight or immunocompromised.
 The flu is a potential killer to those at risk for complications.